shrimpza/shrimpworks/content/post/2020-09-01-java-services/index.md

 $ sudo service rsyslog restart
 ```

-If your service generates a lot of logs, log roation could also be configured
+If your service generates a lot of logs, log rotation could also be configured
 at this point, by placing an entry in `/etc/logrotate.d/`.
 Refer to the other
 configuration files in that directory to get a sense of how they work.